sisl/AutomotivePOMDPs.jl/README.md

 Pkg.add(PackageSpec(url="https://github.com/JuliaPOMDP/RLInterface.jl"))
 Pkg.add(PackageSpec(url="https://github.com/sisl/AutomotivePOMDPs"))
 ```
+## Code to run

+Run `docs/Urban POMDP tutoial.ipynb` for a visualization of the simulation environment.

 ## Scenarios

-This package export the following POMDP Models:
+This package exports the following POMDP Models:
 - `SingleOCPOMDP`: Occluded crosswalk with one single pedestrian.
 Discrete states and observations with explicit transition and observation model.
 - `SingleOIPOMDP`: Occluded intersection with one single car.
 Discrete states and observations with explicit transition and observation model.
 - `OCPOMDP`: Occluded crosswalk with a flow of pedestrian.
 Generative model implementation with continuous state and observations